rnakato/SSP/README.md

      scripts/makegenometable.pl genome.fa > genometable.txt

 ### 4.2.
 Mappability table
+The mappability table file is a tab-delimited file describing the name and 'mappabile' length of each chromosome.
 The mappability tables generated for several species are provided in mptable directory.

 # 5. Reference